You Took the Red Pill the Moment You Started Learning Magic

 Then You Learn the Method

 The problem Lloyd was pointing out is that some magicians forget the first kind of fun even exists.
-They watch the Maverick Magicians make millions of people fall in love with magic on live television and instead of thinking "amazing, more people discovering magic" they start picking the method apart.
+They watched the Maverick Magicians make millions of people fall in love with magic on live television and instead of thinking "amazing, more people discovering magic" they started picking the method apart.
 Meanwhile KSI is standing next to a smashed watermelon having the best moment of his life.

 What the Red Pill Actually Gets You